github0null/eide/README_EN.md

 > #### Warnings: you should install JLink driver in your PC before use JLink tools

-> #### The author is working on a manual that will make it easier to use the plug-in
+> #### The author is working on a [manual](https://github.com/github0null/eide/blob/master/manual.md) that will make it easier to use the plug-in

+- ### [v1.1.0]
+- Fixed: rte_components.h contents removed after project open
+- Change: replace the icon of the installed Component
+- Change: delete useless STD dependence

+***

 - ### [v1.0.9]
 - Fixed: C51 macro definition problem causing compilation failure